Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ## DynamoDB - Throttling

 - Throughput can be exceeded temporarily using **Burst Capacity**
-- If Burst Capacity has been consumed, you'll get a **ProvisionedThroughputExceeded**
+- If Burst Capacity has been consumed, you'll get a **ProvisionedThroughputExceededException**

 ### Reasons for throttling